 - Principles of Microeconomics (Econ 101) and Macroeconomics (Econ 112) will be required for all students.
 Intermediate Microeconomics (Econ 201), Intermediate Macroeconomics (Econ 212) and/or Introduction to Statistical Methods (Econ 220) will be required for students wanting one of the upper level courses.

-Emory Program participants are expected to take one course in each of the two sessions for a total of two courses.
+Courses: Emory Program participants are expected to take one course in each of the two sessions for a total of two courses.
 They will earn 3 Emory credits for each course, for a total of 6 credits towards their major or minor in Economics at Emory University.
-Students must choose one (and only one) course in each of two sessions from the following list (the list below is a sample from summer 2016):
+Students must choose one (and only one) course in each of two sessions from the following list:

 - EC101 Introductory Microeconomics (counts as Econ 201)

 - EC351 International Economics (counts as Econ 360)

 - Participants seeking enrollment into LSE EC351 will be required to have successfully passed Econ 201 and Econ 212 at Emory University before enrollment.